Summer holiday weekends are among the deadliest times on American roads, bringing safety to the forefront for New York residents.

 2018 sees spike in holiday road travel

 Travel Agent Central reported that despite rising fuel prices, this year’s Memorial Day weekend was expected to see a jump in the number of people travelling by car.
 New York was even among the top expected destinations.
-That means that even people in their vehicles simply for local or normal trips, not just road trips, could be at an increased risk of accidents because of the greater number of cars on the road.
+That means that even people in their vehicles simply for local or normal trips, not just road trips, could be at an increased risk of car accidents because of the greater number of cars on the road.

 New York’s auto fatality statistics